fashust/flack2mp3/README.md

-# Convert flact to mp3
+# Convert flac to mp3

 It's dump simple converter from *.flac to *.mp3 using [ffmpeg](https://www.ffmpeg.org)